Januvia is an effective treatment for type 2 diabetes.

 In two studies lasting 18 weeks and 24 weeks respectively, 1,262 patients were placed on either a 100mg daily dose of Januvia, a 200mg daily dose of Januvia or a placebo.

-The results concluded that a 100mg dose of Januvia provided significant improvements, and the 200mg dose did not provide greater glycemic efficacy than the 100mg dose.
+The results concluded that Januvia 100 mg provided significant improvements, and the 200mg dose did not provide greater glycemic efficacy than the 100mg dose.

 These results were not affected by age, race, gender, prior anti-diabetic drug therapy or baseline BMI.
-You can learn more about the history and manufacturer of Januvia on My Drug Center.
+You can learn more about the history of Januvia and the manufacturer of Januvia on My Drug Center.

 In one study lasting 24 weeks, 1,091 patients with type 2 diabetes were placed on either Januvia alone, metformin alone, a combination of both or a placebo.
-Patients' daily drug regimen was one of the following:
+The patients' daily drug regimen was one of the following:

 The baseline A1C levels of patients were reduced as follows:

 - 1,000mg metformin: Reduced by 1.1 percent